- Lead Organisation

 Melbourne, VictoriaARENA Program

-- Project PartnersClimate-KIC Australia, Rocky Mountain Institute, CSIRO, Energy Transitions Commission, Bloomberg NEF
+- Project PartnersClimate-KIC Australia, Rocky Mountain Institute, CSIRO, Energy Transitions Commission, Bloomberg NEFThis renewables project was completed on 15 May 2023.

-The project aims to accelerate action by Australian industry towards net zero emissions in hard-to-abate sectors by 2050, while managing the transition to thrive in a decarbonised global economy.
+The Australian Industry ETI (Energy Transitions Initiative) Delivery Stage Project aims to accelerate action by Australian industry towards net zero emissions in hard-to-abate sectors by 2050, while managing the transition to thrive in a decarbonised global economy.

 Industry has an important role in decarbonising the energy system.
 Early uptake and effective integration of renewable electricity, electrification and renewable hydrogen can help Australia achieve competitive costs for reliable decarbonised energy.